Mail Code: 94305-8545

 Tinker Visiting Professors: Carlos Eduardo Areces (Spring), Rodrigo Cádiz (Spring), Florencia Garramuño (Winter), Claudia Leal (Winter, Autumn), Carlos Pereira (Fall), Enrique Seira (Spring).

 Anthropology: George Collier (emeritus), Lisa Curran, Carolyn Duffey, William Durham, James Fox, Angela Garcia, John Rick

 Art and Art History: Enrique Chagoya

-Biology: Gretchen Daily, Rodolfo Dirzo, Harold Mooney (emeritus), Peter Vitousek, Virginia Walbot
+Biology: Gretchen Daily, Rodolfo Dirzo, Judith Frydman, Harold Mooney (emeritus), Peter Vitousek, Virginia Walbot

 BOSP Santiago: Ivan Jaksic